opengisch/QField-docs/documentation/how-to/navigation-and-positioning/geofencing.en.md

      3. Select the polygon layer that you wish to use as a "fence"
      4. Select further the geofencing behaviour.
      There exist to options by default:
-         - **Alert users when inside an area**: Whenever a user is entering one of the areas that define the geofenced area, the user will get a notification at the buttom of the screen.
+         - **Alert users when inside an area**: Whenever a user is entering one of the areas that define the geofenced area, the user will get a notification at the bottom of the screen.
          - **Alert users when outside all areas**: Whenever a user is stepping outside the area that define the geofenced area, the user will get a notification at the bottom
-         - **inform users when entering and leaving areas**: A combination of the two other options.
+         - **Inform users when entering and leaving areas**: A combination of the two other options.
     !![](../../assets/images/geofencing-settings.png)

      5. Check the checkbox if you do not want the users to add new features within (1st option) or outside (2nd option) of the selected area.